 Additionally, federal laws prohibit private or sensitive information to be contained in public court records.
 Things like children’s names, home addresses, corporate trade secrets, tax IDs and social security numbers must be removed from open files.

-The state of Kansas Judicial Branch has a great website full of helpful links and information.
+The state of Kansas Judicial Branch has a great website (kansas.gov) full of helpful links and information.
 To help with filing documents and evidence into a case, they have two options: e-filing and in-person.
 Since June 25, 2018, all attorneys are required to file briefs, motions, objections and all other court paperwork electronically to all court types for all cases.
 Self-represented individuals can download the forms from the website and file manually or use the e-filing system.
 This state also has a fax filing system.
 Users must register online before using the online system.
-The Kansas Judicial Branch website has guides, training, and support available to help with e-filing.
+The Kansas Judicial Branch website has guides, training, case information, dockets, electronic records, public access computers, FAQs, and support available to help with e-filing.

-Interested in looking up Kansas court records?
-Try the Infotracer tool to quickly and easily gain access to hundreds of court records all over the state, including Johnson County, Sedgwick County, and Shawnee County.
-Per the Freedom of Information Act and the KSFf Open Records Act KSA 45-215 et. seq., private citizens are granted access to criminal court records, divorce and bankruptcy records, family court cases, and civil disputes.
+Interested in looking up KS court records?
+Try the Infotracer tool to quickly and easily gain access to hundreds of public records all over the state, including Dickinson, Topeka, Geary, Kansas City, Johnson County, Sedgwick County, and Shawnee County.
+Per the Freedom of Information Act and the KSFf Open Records Act KSA 45-215 et. seq., private citizens are granted access to criminal records, divorce and bankruptcy records, family court cases, and civil disputes.

-Anyone may perform a court records search easily without even having a reason to do so.
-They don’t need any special permission and using a simple KS state court records name search; they can locate files they need within minutes.
-Except where protected by law, almost all court records will be available.
+Anyone may perform public records search easily without even having a reason to do so.
+They don’t need any special permission and using a simple KS state records name search; they can locate files they need within minutes.
+Except where protected by law, almost all records will be available.

-Quickly get free instant access to Kansas court records from most courts in the state.
-Infotracer’s extensive database includes records from KS district courts and municipal courts in all 31 judicial districts.
+Quickly get free instant access to state public records from most courts in the state.
+Infotracer’s extensive database includes records from KS District Court records and municipal courts in all 31 judicial districts.

 In 2012, the Kansas courts received 904,007 filings.
 In 2016, the number of filings decreased by 15.0% and counted 768,042 filings and had 159,642 outgoing cases